-Location: Explanation: Clause 1 'food' is defined in Standard 1.6.1 as a food listed in the Schedule to the Standard, the sampling requirements in the Standard would not apply to foods not listed in Standard 1.6.1.
+Location: Clause 1 Explanation: 'food' is defined in Standard 1.6.1 as a food listed in the Schedule to the Standard, the sampling requirements in the Standard would not apply to foods not listed in Standard 1.6.1.
 This may affect food samples that are the subject of a suspected food poisoning incident or consumer complaint, for which there is no listing for that food in Standard 1.6.1.
-TAC agreed that Solution: which there is no listing for that food in Standard 1.6.1.
 TAG agreed that the definition of 'food' should be removed from the Standard.
-Omit the definition of food from the Standard.
+Solution: Omit the definition of food from the Standard.